gabrielcsapo/psychic/README.md

 ## Mounting

-Chemical allows you to render components on the server, and then mount them client side.
+Psychic allows you to render components on the server, and then mount them client side.
 It requires little to no effort on your part.
 Simply give your components a `name`.

 ```jsx